modernatx/seqlike/docs/development/seqlike-object.md

 All of this is handled by dispatching on a single function `record_from`.
 (If you're not familiar with what dispatching is, this is inspired from the Julia language.
-We use the `plum` library to handle dispatching, check out its repository [here](https://github.com/wesselb/plum) to read more about it.)
+We use the `multipledispatch` library to handle dispatching, check out its repository [here](https://github.com/mrocklin/multipledispatch) to read more about it.)

 By using dispatching, we ensure that whatever data type is passed in for `sequence`